 Design Considerations for Plastic Underground SWM Tanks from a Field Installation Point of View

-This paper draws from a number of local projects in Ontario of both arch and modular-box style systems to compare, contrast, and make recommendations for future designs when using these.
+This presentation draws from a number of local projects in Ontario, involving both arch and modular-box style systems, to compare, contrast and make recommendations for future designs.

 ABOUT THE PRESENTER

 Amy Woods has worked in the geosynthetics industry for 18 years, in both the private and public sectors.

 A leading expert in stormwater management, she currently works for Layfield Group, providing design and technical support to owners and engineers, as well as installation support to contractors for projects in the US and Canada.